dhamaniasad/cytev2/README.md

 - Duplicate code in vision analysis handlers and get active interval (timeline views)
 - Thumbnails flash when regenerated (update pixel buffer only instead of tearing down each time)
 - Multithreaded analysis of search results to smooth out scrolling
+- Context change can be delayed behind incoming frames causing one frame from next context into the last context video

 ### Feature requests